clairescanlon/ClaireScanlon/README.md

 </br>

 #### Footnotes
-🔴 ℹ️  *Please note that my online portfolio does not reflect all of the projects I worked on.
-Reach out to me directly via email if you are looking for something specific.  ℹ️
+🔴 *Please note that my online portfolio does not reflect all of the projects I worked on.
+Reach out to me directly via email if you are looking for something specific.  </br>
-🟢 Finished projects have a blog post link, leading to a post that explains the project for non-technical audiences.
+🟢 Finished projects have a blog post link, leading to a post that explains the project for non-technical audiences. </br>
 - This homepage was inspired and modeled by Tucker Rasbury (https://github.com/TuckerRasbury/TuckerRasbury/edit/main/README.md)